-For the past year and a half, we have been working with numerous companies to help them automate their marketing efforts.
+For the last few years, we have been working with numerous companies to help them automate their marketing efforts.
 A key part of a successful marketing strategy is emails, both as steps within sequences and stand-alone mass mail campaigns.

 In this post, we will share some of the email marketing best practices to help you make sure your emails are successful.